edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

 ```
 For this to work, you need to make sure Discord doesn't capture the microphone called Default in your language, change that on Discord's Voice & Video settings.<br>
 The script is hosted on [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio) and [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/) and disables Chromium's awful processing only for the desktop stream.
 If you want to disable them for your microphone too you can do so from Discord's Voice & Video settings or you can use [this](https://openuserjs.org/scripts/samantas5855/WebRTC_effects_remover) userscript that disables them globally.<br>

-## How to use it
-1. Make sure you use a Chromium-based browser like Chromium or Brave (Opera, Edge, Chrome and Vivaldi also fall under that category but aren't Open Source thus not recommended).
-2. Install a UserScript manager like [Violentmonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag).
-3. Click the install button to get the script on [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio) or [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/).
-4. Make sure you have at least one physical or virtual input device, like a microphone, as this is needed for Chromium to list the "Default" device.
-If unsure, you can check with pavucontrol (works on both PulseAudio and PipeWire).
-Normally, if you have a microphone jack port on your PC and no microphone is plugged it should still count as an input device.
-5. Open the Discord web app from one of the following links.
-[Normal](https://discord.com/app), [Canary](https://canary.discord.com/app) and [Public Test Build (PTB)](https://ptb.discord.com/app); all work.
-6. If Chromium asks you, allow the microphone to be captured.
-7. Go to Discord's audio settings and make sure the selected microphone isn't the one called "Default" (name will be different depending on the language your browser is on).
-Join a call and start Screensharing.
-8. There are two Chromium processes capturing audio, the first one is your microphone channel and the second one that appears is for the Screenshare stream.
-Your Screenshare's audio is now your microphone, but you obviously don't want that, here's how to change it:
-    * If you want to share your desktop's full audio (that includes the voices of other people talking on the call) you can use pavucontrol which works on both PulseAudio and PipeWire; simply go to the recording tab and change Chromium to capture your monitor (you'll see two Chromium processes you may have to test to find out which one is which).
-    * If you want to share audio of specific app(s) or full desktop audio excluding Chromium check the section below.<br>

-Tips:
-* Use the terminal command `pactl info` to check whether you use PulseAudio or PipeWire.
-If you see `Server Name: pulseaudio` you are on PulseAudio, if you see something along the lines of `Server Name: PulseAudio (on PipeWire X.XX.XX)` you are on PipeWire.
-* If you are on Wayland and can't Screenshare on Chromium make sure you are on PipeWire and get the dependencies listed [here](https://wiki.archlinux.org/title/PipeWire#WebRTC_screen_sharing), package names may differ on other distros.
-* To check whether you are on Wayland or X11 use the command `echo $XDG_SESSION_TYPE`.
-* You can enable desktop notifications on the web app too, check Discord settings.
-* If you want to install themes and plugins like on BetterDiscord, check out the [GooseMod](https://chrome.google.com/webstore/detail/goosemod-for-web/clgkdcccmbjmjdbdgcigpocfkkjeaeld) Chromium addon.

 ## Messing with audio
 After you've configured the script you'll probably want to stream some audio but without capturing Chromium's output.
 Since there's no dedicated app for this yet, we can do it easily with the terminal.<br>